aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export MHTML to PPTM" h2="Export MHTML to PPTM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert MHTML to PPTM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export MHTML to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPTM.
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert MHTML to PPTM within any Java J2SE, J2EE, or J2ME application.
+This suite of components is designed to provide developers with the tools they need to quickly and easily convert MHTML to PPTM.

+The process of converting MHTML to PPTM begins with Aspose.PDF for Java.
+This component enables developers to export MHTML to PPTX.
+This is done by using the MHTML to PPTX conversion feature of Aspose.PDF for Java.
+Once the MHTML has been converted to PPTX, the next step is to use Aspose.Slides for Java to convert the PPTX to PPTM.
+Aspose.Slides for Java is a PowerPoint Processing API that provides developers with the ability to convert PPTX to PPTM.

+Once the MHTML has been converted to PPTM, developers can then use the PPTM file in their Java applications.
+Aspose.Total for Java makes it easy for developers to convert MHTML to PPTM and use the PPTM file in their applications.
+With Aspose.Total for Java, developers can quickly and easily convert MHTML to PPTM and use the PPTM file in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}